Macrometacorp/docs/docs/cep/query-guide/functions/core/avg.md

 FROM fooStream WINDOW TUMBLING_TIME;
 ```

-This query processes records from the `fooStream` collection using a tumbling time-based window.
+This query processes records from the `fooStream` using a tumbling time-based window.
 For each window, it calculates the average of the `temp` values using the `AVG` function.
 The result is aliased as `avgTemp` and inserted into the `barStream`.

 Essentially, this query computes the average temperature for each time-based window of records in the `fooStream` and inserts the resulting average value into the `barStream`.